 Step 3.
-Review Audition Information and prepare for your .
+Review Audition Information on this page, and prepare for your audition.

 Upon the review of your completed application, we will email you your audition time and instructions for the audition day.
 International and out-of-state applicants may submit a video audition performing two contrasting works.
 You will receive written notification of acceptance to the Department of Music and/or the University shortly after your audition date.

 Please contact us with any questions or concerns.